Because adversity is inevitable, you can plan for it and be prepared

 Setbacks can be doubly traumatic for singles because we don't have a spouse for support.
 We can lean on family members, but they may be far away.

-Can we prepare for trouble ahead of time?
-Is there anything we can do to lessen the impact of life's difficulties?
+Can you prepare for trouble ahead of time?
+Is there anything you can do to lessen the impact of life's difficulties?

 If you own an automobile, you've probably already learned that adversity is inevitable where your car is concerned.
 All machines need repairs from time to time, no matter how well we maintain them.